arunkumarayinabathina/NodeJs-API/README.md

-# simple Api use nodejs and express js
+# simple Api using nodejs and express js

 ## starting a server using express js